 4 credits.
-Prerequisite: Mlt 203 or permission of the instructor.
-Fundamentals of immunohematology and immunology with emphasis on blood grouping, crossmatching, and antibody identification.
+Prerequisites: Mlt 105, Mlt 203 or permission of the instructor.
+Fundamentals of immunohematology with emphasis on antigens and antibodies of ABO, Rh and other blood group systems, antibody identification, pre-transfusion practices, donor screening, preparation of components and adverse effects of transfusion.
 Routine serological tests and quality control are included.
 Three weekend intensive labs and/or review sessions.